Syssos/Go_Shell/README.md

 ```
 Once the repository is cloned cd into it.

-When inside of the Go_Shell directory we should be able to install and build the program using the build.sh script.
+When inside of the gofsh directory we should be able to install and build the program using the build.sh script.

 ``` bash
 cd gofsh